 - It adds very basic 3D graphics rendering capability to your PC.

-So basically, if you do not have a DEDICATED graphics card in your laptop, then the integrated graphics card found within the CPU would be responsible for displaying stuff on your laptop’s screen.
+So basically, if you do not have a DEDICATED graphics card in your laptop, the integrated graphics card within the CPU would be responsible for displaying stuff on your laptop’s screen.

-One of the biggest drawback of integrated graphics card is that they are weak (compared to dedicated graphics card).
+One of the biggest drawbacks of integrated graphics cards is that they are weak (compared to dedicated graphics cards).

-Integrated graphics card are NOT intended for demanding tasks that require heavy graphics processing such as gaming or working with 3D simulation / video rendering.
+Integrated graphics cards are NOT intended for demanding tasks requiring heavy graphics processing, such as gaming or 3D simulation/video rendering.

-Here are some of the integrated graphics card found on laptop CPUs.
-I have also included their corresponding G3D benchmark scores which should give you an idea about their graphics processing capabilities.
+Here are some of the integrated graphics cards found on laptop CPUs.
+I have also included their corresponding G3D benchmark scores, which should give you an idea about their graphics processing capabilities.

 G3D Mark Scores of iGPUs